jrc9designstudio/statamic-google-analytics-v2/DOCUMENTATION.md

 If you want to show how many hits a page has, you can use the page hits tag: `{{ google_analytics:hits }}`

 ## Page Hits Sorting (Filter)
-If you want to sort your collection entities by page hits you can do so using the custom sort filter and setting the default sort to none. `{{ collection:blog filter="google_analytics" sort="none" }}`
+If you want to sort your collection entities by page hits you can do so using the custom sort filter and setting the default sort to none. `{{ collection:blog filter="google_analytics" sort="false" }}`

 ## Access Restrictions